 Each year, ImprovBoston creates a new over-the-top musical comedy full of squirting blood (aka red corn syrup), juvenile humor, tasteless dialog, and catchy tunes to entertain and gross out Halloween fans.

-Expect plenty of laughs and lots of splattering blood, not all of which lands on the actors.
+Expect plenty of splattering blood, and possibly flying guts, not all of which lands on the actors.
 Don't wear your good clothes.
 In fact, bring a poncho if you have concerns about what might land on you because something probably will.

 ImprovBoston's Halloween romp aspires to be inappropriate for people of all ages, and therefore is not for children, the squeamish, the easily offended, or anyone with a sense of good taste or decency.

 But if you love this kind of comedy, not just for Halloween, get your tickets now.
 And you may also want to check out other best Boston comedy clubs.